technmsg/blog/v2/content/2015/11/02/balance.md

 Here's how I do it.

 1. Setting and publishing work hours can help, but are only as effective as you are at observing them.
-Declining meetings outside your word hours is vital; if you continually accept calendar appointments outside your work hours, why wouldn't your colleagues continue to send them?
+Declining meetings outside your work hours is vital; if you continually accept calendar appointments outside your work hours, why wouldn't your colleagues continue to send them?

 2. Making colleagues, customers, and business partners aware of your home time zone will cut down on a lot of after-hours requests.
 Open calendars can be a boon, allowing colleagues to see where you might happen to be on a given day.